Tarasyonok/pet-project-forum/README.md

 ## 🎯 What is Night Coder?

 **Night Coder** is a full-stack developer community platform built for those magical hours when creativity flows best.
-It's where students 👨‍🎓, and passionate developers 💻 come together to ask questions, share knowledge, and grow their skills.
+It's where students, and passionate developers come together to ask questions, share knowledge, and grow their skills.

 ### ✨ Why Night Coder Exists